 Location of the Wedding

 This aspect is very important because you need to understand how far from home the celebration will take place.
-If you are an adventurous or nontraditional person and wish to take your attendants abroad, the initial thing you should think about is guest accommodations, passports and cost.
+If you are an adventurous or nontraditional person and wish to take your attendants abroad, the initial thing you should think about is guest accommodations, passports, and cost.

 If you wish for your celebration to be somewhere near home, start researching venues in your area.
-Figure out how far is too far for your guests to travel for your wedding ceremony and reception.
+Figure out how far is too far for your guests to travel to your wedding ceremony and reception.
 Also, think about if you want your ceremony and reception to all take place in one spot.

 The menu for your celebration is going to be one of the more difficult tasks to take care of.
 You should take into consideration any dietary restrictions of your guests.
 Do you have vegetarians and/or vegans among the attendants?
 Do you have guests that only eat white meat?
 These are things to start asking your family and friends.
-Sending a menu survey a couple weeks before the celebration will help you learn any accommodations you need to plan for with your caterer.
+Sending a menu survey a couple of weeks before the celebration will help you learn any accommodations you need to plan for with your caterer.

 Also, if you desire to have food from different cultures you should check with caterers to see if they can accommodate those dishes.
 You should also think about if you want to have a separate kids menu as well.

-Although this is an aspect many couples have historically thought about later in the planning process, it would be wise to start thinking about it earlier, since entertainment drives todays world.
+Although this is an aspect many couples have historically thought about later in the planning process, it would be wise to start thinking about it earlier, since entertainment drives today’s world.

 Everyone wants their guest to have a great time so first determine what is important to you and your guests.
 Do you wish a band to play?
 Do you want all people on the dance floor?
 Do you desire to have your guests participate in different sorts of games and activities?
-Determining what kind of entertainment you want to include will give you more time to research bands, DJs, games and more.
+Determining what kind of entertainment you want to include will give you more time to research bands, DJs, games, and more.
 Learn more ways to entertain your guests here.